mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 `#[rustler::nif]`.

-I’m also splitting the functions into the plain Rust functions and the public ones used by Rustler as bindings.
+I’m also splitting the functions into the plain Rust functions and the public ones that Rustler exposes to Elixir.
 This most definitely should be built as regular Rust crate and another Rustler ‘bridge’ module.
 I decided to just add prefixes here - for the purpose of this post, I believe this simplifies things a bit.